lynnandtonic/hollywood-age-gap/README.md

 If you don't want to deal with the codebase, you can tweet suggestions to [@lynnandtonic](https://twitter.com/lynnantonic).

+### Submit an issue

+[Submit a GitHub issue](https://github.com/lynnandtonic/hollywood-age-gap/issues) with the movie and actors you'd like to add.

+Please include the release year for the movie and each actor's birthdate.

 ### Contribute to the codebase

 Actor and movie data are stored in JSON files.